UWSocialComputing/Testing-page/_posts/2021-03-08-blog-post-title-from-file-name.md

 This is a sample blog post.
 You can talk about all sorts of fun things here.

+The github page template was built by Chad Baldwin (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html)

 ---
 layout: default
 ---